 We have a diverse portfolio of investments in various fund vehicles, big public companies and small start-ups, as we think the energy transition will need both new innovations and significant shifts in attention and consciousness from large corporates.
-Start-ups account for 18% of the New Energy portfolio.
-Eco Stor, a company that works with both 1st life and 2nd life battery storage, stands for most of that allocation.
-The company had a successful year in 2023, as they attracted X-Elio and Nature Infrastructure Partners as new investors, ensuring a strong financial position for the company going forward.
+As of 31.12.24 non-listed companies account for 23% of the New Energy portfolio.
+In 2024 Kyoto Group, a Norwegian listed technology company utilizing molten salt in energy storage for industrial clients, was taken private by the Danish private equity investor Glentra.
+Together with the two largest shareholders Iberdrola and Spirax Sarco, we chose to continue to support the company by rolling our investment forward in the private structure together with Glentra and the two other owners.